KEINOS/Hello-Cobra/conf/README.md

 // Use loaded value from the conf file myValue := userValues.MyValue

-// `myValue` expects to be "Cobra"
+// `myValue` expects to be "Cobra".
+If "./userConfig.json" didn't exist
+// then the value should be "default value".

 ```

+## TODO

+- [ ] Map the values from ENV variables that match